x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-equipment-mailboxes.md

 - In the EAC, navigate to **Recipients** \> **Resources**.
 The new user mailbox is displayed in the mailbox list.
 Under **Mailbox Type**, the type is **Equipment**.

-- In the Shell, run the following command to display information about the new equipment mailbox.
+- In Exchange Online PowerShell, run the following command to display information about the new equipment mailbox.

   ```
-  Get-Mailbox <Name> | FL Name,RecipientTypeDetails,PrimarySmtpAddress
+  Get-Mailbox <Name> | Format-List Name,RecipientTypeDetails,PrimarySmtpAddress
   ```

 ### Change equipment mailbox properties

-After you create an equipment mailbox, you can make changes and set additional properties by using the EAC or the Shell.
+After you create an equipment mailbox, you can make changes and set additional properties by using the EAC or Exchange Online PowerShell.

 #### Use the EAC to change equipment mailbox properties